Henriette Alice McCrea Metcalf

-Henrietta (Henriette) Alice McCrea-Metcalf (August 4, 1888 – May 27, 1981) was an American-born, French-raised translator; she was one of the partners of Thelma Wood and was immortalized by Djuna Barnes in Nightwood.
+Henrietta Alice "Henriette" McCrea Metcalf (Note: McCrea often francized her first name as "Henriette".
+Throughout her life McCrea used the names "Henrietta Alice Metcalf", "Henriette Alice Metcalf", "Henriette McCrea Metcalf", "Henrietta McCrea Metcalf", "Henrietta Metcalf", and "Henriette Metcalf".)
+(January 4, 1888 – May 27, 1981) was an American and French translator, theatre collector and philanthropist.
+The partner of Thelma Wood from 1928 to 1943, McCrea inspired the character of "Jenny" in the 1936 book Nightwood by Wood's former partner Djuna Barnes.

-Biography
+Early life

-Henrietta Alice McCrea was born on August 4, 1888, into a wealthy Chicago family at 764 West Adams Street.
-Her father was Wylie (Willis) Solon McCrea, a public utilities executive and member of the Board of Trade.
-Her mother was Alice E. Snell, the daughter of A.J.
-Snell.
-She had one brother, Snell McCrea.
-When she was few months old, her mother filed for divorce, accusing her husband of cruelty, and moved with her daughter to Paris.
+McCrea was born Henrietta Alice McCrea on January 4, 1888 in Chicago to a wealthy Chicagoan family.
+McCrea's father, Wylie Solon McCrea, was a public utilities executive and the treasurer of Peoples Energy, and her mother, Alice E. McCrea (née Snell), was the daughter of the millionaire Amos J. Snell.
+The youngest of two siblings, McCrea's mother filed for divorce on charges of cruelty in October 1888.

-McCrea initially attended a Catholic convent in Paris, and then, when she was 10 years old, after her mother's death, her father took her back to Chicago where she attended other public schools.
+McCrea subsequently moved to Paris with her mother, and her first language was French.
+Initially attended a Catholic convent in Paris, and then, when McCrea was 10 years old, after her mother's death, her father took her back to Chicago where she attended other public schools.
 Later she attended Mlle.
 Bouligny's School in Chevy Chase, Maryland.
 By 1906 she had returned to Europe to attend a girls' school.
 In Paris she became friends with actress Jane Peyton and her husband Guy Bates Post.
 By the end of 1910 she was back in Chicago, living at 720 Lincoln Park Boulevard.